AbhilashKotha/YG-Drone-Project/developerguide.md

    - Contributions will be reviewed by the core development team, and once approved, merged into the main branch.
    - By contributing to the project, you agree to release your contributions under the project's chosen open-source license (MIT License).

+## Development Environment

+   - Setting up the development environment
+   - Version control setup (if applicable for future enhancements)
+   - IDE and code editor recommendations

 ## Documentation Guidelines
 ### Good documentation is just as important as good code:
    - We use Sphinx to keep our documentation consistent.